BitBalloon/bitballoon-api/README.md

 Snippets
 ========

 Snippets are code snippets that will be injected into every HTML page of the website, either right before the closing head tag or just before the closing body tag.
+Each snippet can specify code for all pages and code that just get injected into "Thank you" pages shown after a successful form submissions.

 Get Snippets
 ------------